Read next

 As mentioned earlier, the national housing target has now been lifted to an ambitious 370,000 homes annually; formerly the goal was 300,000, a target that’s not been met in over 50 years.

-Now, the only way an area will be able to reduce its housing requirement is if there are local constraints on land and delivery, including national parks, flood risk areas and protected habitats, but there would need to be plenty of evidence to justify that lower delivery.
+Under the new planning rules, the only way an area will be able to reduce its housing requirement is if there are local constraints on land and delivery, including national parks, flood risk areas and protected habitats, but there would need to be plenty of evidence to justify that lower delivery.

 Finally, LPAs will also need to show in that process that all possible measures have been taken to increase supply before a reduced housing requirement could be considered.